-Child Protection is a part of Safeguarding and promoting welfare.
+Child Protection is a part of safeguarding and promoting welfare.
 It refers to the activity that is undertaken to protect specific children who are suffering, or are likely to suffer, significant harm.
-Effective child protection is essential as part of wider work to safeguard and promote the welfare of children.
-However, all agencies and individuals should aim to proactively safeguard and promote the welfare of children so that the need for action to protect children from harm is reduced.
+Staff refers to all those working for or on behalf of the school, full or part time, temporary or permanent, in either a paid or voluntary capacity.